o3de/o3de.org/content/docs/learning-guide/tutorials/environments/create-terrain-from-images.md

 1. Create a new entity (hotkey **Ctrl + Alt + N**).
 Name the entity `Terrain Spawner`.

-2. With the entity selected, in Entity Inspector, add a **Terrain Layer Spawner** component.
+2. With the entity selected, add a **Terrain Layer Spawner** component.
 This component enables the entity to generate terrain.

 3. The **Terrain Layer Spawner** component displays a warning about missing a required component.
 Choose **Add Required Component** and select **Axis Aligned Box Shape** from the list.
 This box shape defines the extents of the generated terrain.